Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

 Introduced in the Star Wars prequels, Mace Windu left quite an impact for someone with so little screen-time.
 Wielding his unique violet blade, Windu displayed his impressive battle prowess in both Episodes 2 and 3 before becoming the first victim of Darth Vader.

 Despite his death, fans want to know more about him.
 Why did he have a unique lightsaber color?
 Did he actually defeat Darth Sidious, or was the fight thrown?
 Is there a chance he'll appear in upcoming films?
 Did someone in the galaxy really name their baby "Mace"?
 Read on to learn all about Mace Windu!

-Mace was born about fifty years before the Clone Wars began.
+Mace was born on the planet Haruun Kal about fifty years before the Clone Wars began.
 The Force ran strong in his veins, and he proved one of the most capable Jedi of all time, earning the rank of Master at a very early age.
 The Jedi Council gladly issued Windu a seat, and he became one of the Council's most outspoken members, and was very skeptical of training the young Anakin Skywalker.